 Workshops

-The Dating Abuse Prevention Program provides awareness and education workshops for middle school, high school, and college students.
+DAPP provides awareness and education workshops for middle school, high school, and college students.
 Specialized programs for community and faith-based youth groups are also provided.
 The presenters have professional degrees in counseling, social work, communications, education, or related fields and are highly knowledgeable in the subject and are skilled, sensitive classroom presenters.
-In addition to educational workshops, we offer several leadership development programs.

 Student Projects